 What is the Difference Between Real-Time Vacancy Rate (RTVR) and Real-Time Availability Rate (RTAR)?

 Real-Time Vacancy Rate (RTVR) is the percentage of apartments that are available now and are empty without tenants.
 Real-Time Availability Rate (RTAR) is the percentage of apartments that are available now PLUS those becoming available in the future.
 Therefore, the aggregate percentage found in the Real-Time Vacancy Rate (RTVR) will always be lower than the Real-Time Availability Rate (RTAR).
-Using RTAR you can also predict the market direction in Boston with much more confidence by looking forward up to six months or longer.
+Using RTAR you can also predict the market direction in Boston with much more confidence by looking forward up to nine months or longer in certain neighborhoods.

-Low RTVR will often trend along with low RTAR but can diverge and show future strength or weakness coming to the rental market.
+Low RTVR will often trend along with low RTAR but can diverge and show future strength or weakness coming to a specific rental market.
 Greater Boston has a significant amount of rental product made available for rent many months in advance of the expiration of the lease.
 In fact, some apartments often come to market for rent as far as almost one year in advance.
 The long notification lead times that are used in Boston to get properties rented have been optimized over many decades to match how the local Colleges and Businesses efficiently operate around a university and technology driven city.
-Each Year 68-72% of apartment leases expire on 8/31 at midnight, but many properties are often rented six months or more in advance.
+Each Year 64-72% of apartment leases expire on 8/31 at midnight, but those same properties are often rented six-nine months or more in advance.

 Real-Time Vacancy Rate (RTVR)